 •an infection or abscess

 •a baby tooth not falling at the appropriate time (such as after the adult tooth has already come in)

-If a baby tooth has to be removed well before a permanent tooth is ready to replace it, Dr. Jean may recommend a space maintainer.
+If a baby tooth has to be removed well before a permanent tooth is ready to replace it, our doctors may recommend a space maintainer.
 If one primary tooth is missing for more than a short period, there is a risk of other teeth becoming loose because they aren’t properly supported.
 Space maintainers help prevent the teeth around the one that was removed from shifting, leading to space loss.
 It is important to prevent space loss so that all of your child’s adult teeth will have room to come in.
-Depending on when the tooth was lost and when the next one will come in, Dr. Jean will be able to determine if and when a space maintainer is needed.
+Depending on when the tooth was lost and when the next one will come in, Dr. Jean or Dr. Cyelee will be able to determine if and when a space maintainer is needed.